 “Don’t move.
 I think somebody is in there.”

 Kevin nodded.
 Daniel tiptoed toward the entrance and peeked his head inside.
 He reached into his pocket and pulled out his Swiss Army, and opened the little knife.
 He gripped it tightly and held it out in front of him.
 The vigorous sounds of huffing and heavy breathing were projecting outside.
 Daniel looked back at Kevin.
 He bit his lip.

 “What if somebody is getting murdered in there,” whispered Kevin.
 His face was white in fear.

 “Then we have to save them,” said Daniel.

-Daniel began tiptoeing into the cave.
-It got darker with each step, but the breathing got louder.
+Daniel began tiptoeing into the darkening cave.
 Kevin huddle behind him, looping his fingers in the back of Daniel’s shirt.
 The cave wasn’t deep, but it was narrow until it opened up.
-Through the narrow, Daniel could see a faint light.
+Through the thin gap, Daniel could see a faint light.

 Kevin backed up, pulling Daniel with him by the shirt.
 He didn’t know what they were seeing, and he didn’t want to know.
 Suddenly he tripped, and they both stumbled backward.
-Daniel let out a whimper and dropped his knife.
+Daniel let out a whimper.
+He dropped his knife.
 The monster stopped moaning and separated.
-It was a man and woman, naked, and angry.
+It was a man and woman.
+They were naked and angry.